Home

 • What time will your reception begin and end?
 What time will you be permitted to bring in your centerpieces and other decorations and items?

-• Does the hall have sufficient parking and valet service (is their an additional charge for valet service)?
+• Does the hall have sufficient parking and valet service (is there an additional charge for valet service)?

 • Will a photo board or wedding slide show device be provided?